 However, the more interactive a web application is, the more difficult it is to secure and the more prone it is to having a vulnerability that can be exploited by malicious attackers.
 One such security vulnerability is Cross-site Request Forgery, more commonly known as CSRF, hence why it is important to use a security vulnerabilities and CSRF scanner, as this article explains.

 Controls like anti-CSRF tokens, hashes, form keys, and HTTP referer checks allow the application to confirm the integrity of the session and from where the data is being submitted.
-But, if any these controls are missing or not implemented correctly, vulnerabilities such as cross-site request forgery (CSRF) can lead to compromise -- and the erosion of user trust.
+But, if any these controls are missing or not implemented correctly, web application security is at risk!
+Vulnerabilities such as cross-site request forgery (CSRF) can lead to compromise -- and the erosion of user trust.

 During a CSRF attack the attacker exploits the trust between the user and the web application, and depending on the functions of the application, it can lead to one of many unwanted actions.